Robertmax87/Robertmax87/README.md

 Hi!
 My name is Robert Maxwell and I am a self taught Mobile Developer.
 I currently work for AirBnb on the payments-mobile-solutions team as an Android developer.
-Here are some of my personal projects created in new Android frameworks.
+Here are some of my personal projects.